Vonng/pigsty/docs/PARAM.md

 setup disk prefetch on HDD to increase performance

-default value is `false`

-Consider enable this when using HDD.
+default value is `false`, Consider enable this when using HDD.